Tejindersingh1/Tumor-Prediction-with-ML/README.md

        This python file contains the codes for training ML classifiers
 ####   5. evaluation.py
        This python file contains the codes for testing and evaluation classifiers
+####   6. train_test.py
+       This python file contains the functions used in training and testing
 ## Dataset shape
     The dataset should be in the following shape for these classiers columns - gene names or probe ids